 MERA CS GRANT RESOURCES

-Click the green button to download a copy of the 2019-20 MERA Grant Application.
-Everyone must complete (type) pages 3-5 and then select only the pages for each grant you choose.
-You must mail your grant application in to the address on page 1.
-If you are doing the Customer Service Grant, BE SURE TO DOWNLOAD THE CUSTOMER SERVICE VOUCHER & PASS/FAIL FORM below and email it to Paul Grethel.
+Click the green button to download a copy of the MERA Grant Application.
+Everyone must complete (type) all pages of the grant application.
+You must mail your grant application in to the address of MERA in the grant application.

 When you applied for your grant, you email to Paul Grethel a list of all students who might be taking the Customer Service credential exam during this school year.
 Click the green button to download a blank form (if needed).
 After you have given your students the Screening test and they have scored 80% or higher, you must re-submit the same form you sent in with your grant application with any names removed that are not taking the exam, their screening test scores, mark if the student passed or failed and the date the student tested.
 Email this form in Excel format (not .pdf) again to Paul Grethel.
 Students must be 15 years old when testing (or in 10th grade).